 LIABILITY

-35the Contractor shall be fully liable for any damage caused by the Equipment non-compliance with any quality, performance and safety requirements as stipulated in this Contract.
+Subject to the limitations of liability as described in this Clause 35 (Liability), the Contractor shall be liable for any damage caused by the Equipment non-compliance with any quality, performance and safety requirements as stipulated in this Contract.

 The Contractor shall provide Customer with any necessary assistance if any third party raises any claim against the Customer in any connection with the Equipment or any other Contractor’s activity performed under this Contract.